shred/acme4j/src/doc/docs/migration.md

 ## Migration to Version 3.2.0

 - Starting with this version, the `CSRBuilder` won't add the first domain as common name automatically.
 This permits the issuance of very long domain names, and should have no negative impact otherwise, as this field is usually ignored by CAs anyway.
 If you should encounter a problem here, you can use `CSRBuilder.setCommonName()` to set the first domain as common name manually.
 Discussion see [here](https://community.letsencrypt.org/t/questions-re-simplifying-issuance-for-very-long-domain-names/207925/11).
+- Instead of invoking `update()` and then handling an `AcmeRetryAfterException`, you should now prefer to invoke `fetch()`.
+It gives an optional retry-after `Instant` as return value, which makes the retry-after handling less complex.
+In a future version, `update()` will be fully replaced by `fetch()`, and `AcmeRetryAfterException` will be removed.
 - acme4j was updated to support the latest [draft-ietf-acme-ari-03](https://www.ietf.org/archive/id/draft-ietf-acme-ari-03.html) now.
 It is a breaking change!
 If you use ARI, make sure your server supports the latest draft before updating to this version of acme4j.
 - `Certificate.markAsReplace()` has been removed, because this method is not supported by [draft-ietf-acme-ari-03](https://www.ietf.org/archive/id/draft-ietf-acme-ari-03.html) anymore.
 To mark an existing certificate as replaced, use the new method `OrderBuilder.replaces()` now.
 - `Certificate.getCertID()` is not needed in the ACME context anymore.
 This method has been marked as deprecated.
 In a future version of acme4j, it will be removed without replacement.
-Refer to the source code to see how the certificate ID is computed.
+If you need the certificate ID, refer to the source code to see how it is computed, and add a similar method to your own project.
-- Instead of invoking `update()` and then handling an `AcmeRetryAfterException`, you should now prefer to invoke `fetch()`.
-It gives an optional retry-after `Instant` as return value, which makes the retry-after handling less complex.
-In a future version, `update()` will be fully replaced by `fetch()`.

 ## Migration to Version 3.0.0